elizabeth-poggie/elizabeth-poggie/_content/notes/14-user-interfaces.md

 # Exercises

 - [Try it yourself](https://www.w3schools.com/css/css_specificity.asp)
-- Open the Developer Tools inspector in your browser on google.
+- Open up DevTools on Google.
 Can you see where the light and dark color schemes are defined?
 Can you figure out how to change between the schemes from DevTools?